Blockchain-Vulnerability-Database/BVD-Backend/docs/Routes.md

 - Console output for real-time monitoring
 - Daily log files in the `logs/` directory for historical records
 - Structured log entries with timestamp, route, type, message, and additional data

+## IPFS File Naming Convention

+All files uploaded to IPFS now follow a standardized naming convention:

+- Files are named using the BVC ID format: `BVC-[PLATFORM]-[YEAR]-[ID].json`
+- Example: `BVC-ETH-2023-001.json`, `BVC-SOL-2024-012.json`
+- This ensures consistency between blockchain records and IPFS storage
+- The BVC ID is pre-generated before IPFS upload when possible
+- Even if pre-generation fails, the system enforces the BVC ID naming format
+- In case of BVC ID mismatch, the system re-uploads with the correct filename